MDCore/mdcore.github.io/_posts/2019-08-02-Thoughts-On-Hiring-2019.md

 1. Look back to the questions in Section 0 "Who are you recruiting and why" as a reminder to yourself (and other reviewers) of what role you want to fill.
 2. You almost certainly have an "ideal candidate" in mind—it's human nature—but you'll have to chose from the candidates available.
 Try to make space for a candidate that's different from what you expected.
 Sharing reviews with your panel will help here because everyone will have different ideal candidates.
 3. Learn about **unconscious bias** and continue the work to bring yours into your awareness.
-4. Find boundaries you can put place to mitigate your **conscious bias**.
+4. Find boundaries you can put in place to mitigate your **conscious bias**.
 5. **Don't confuse** ***Opportunity*** **and** ***Potential***: a candidate's CV experience is only a representation of where they've worked.
 Why do they want an interview with you?
 A candidate is more likely to want a change of track than simply be lazily applying for any role.
 Be open to candidates wanting a big change.
 6. Look to your carefully crafted *interview rubric* to dig into a candidate's *potential* instead of rejecting them because they may have had limited opportunities to put on their CV.
 7. Have your recruiter or someone outside the process try to remove the most egregious bias-causing elements from CV's e.g. photographs, hobbies & interests.
 Some organisations even remove names.